How was fugitive Kaitlin Armstrong caught? She answered U.S. Marshals' ad for a yoga instructor

 And investigators say, when he agreed to go down to the police station to be interviewed, he didn't seem to hold back when telling them about the day he spent with Wilson — a day that would end up being her last.

 That day in May was hot, in the 80s.
-And this story started with a swim at the outdoor Deep Eddy Pool.
+And this story started with a swim at a local outdoor pool.
 Strickland told detectives he took Wilson there on the back of his motorcycle to cool off.

 Det.
 Marc McLeod: They went swimming, then they got food.